amao0o0/Spoken-MQA/README.md

 ```

 ### ▶️ Run Evaluations
-We provide a script for full dataset evaluation:
+We provide a script for full dataset evaluation.
+Copy the bash script `eval_spoken_mqa.sh` to `AudioBench/`

 ```
 bash eval_spoken_mqa.sh